dkimbel/okcreate/README.md

 * Minimal - Including a couple thousand lines of CSS and then overriding them all is A Bad Idea.
 * Flexible - okcreate! is designed to be adapted to your particular situation and goes through great lengths to ensure that it can modified as needed.
+* Readble - The code is meant to be tinkered with, so being able to be read and understood by humans is a high priority

 # Usage

 Full site/docs coming soon.
 See each /demo for grid usage and each JavaScript plugin has it's own readme respectively.

 ## JavaScripts